arp242/zli/README.md

 // The first argument is the default and everything after that is the flag name
 // with aliases.
 var (
     verbose = f.IntCounter(0, "v", "verbose")        // Count the number of -v flags. exclude = f.StringList(nil, "e", "exclude")      // Can appear more than once. all     = f.Bool(false, "a", "all")              // Regular bool. format  = f.String("", "f", "format")            // Regular string.
+    asJSON  = f.Optional().String("", "-j", "json")  // Optional value
 )

 // Shift the first argument (i.e. os.Args[1]).
 Useful to get the "subcommand"
 // name.
-This works before and after Parse(). switch f.Shift() {
+This works before and after Parse().
+// Can also use "cmd := f.ShiftCommand("help", "install")", in which case it
+// will use the first non-ambiguous match. switch f.Shift() {
 case "help":
     // Run help